turingschool/curriculum/tutorials/index.markdown

 * Removed "Keeping the source contained" from APIs -- is this the same as filtering?
 * Condensed "Consuming Web Services" and "Providing Web Services" into "Web Services"
 * Merged "Authentication" and "Authorization" into "Authentication and Authorization"
+* Renamed "Implementing Declarative Authorization" to "Authorization with CanCan"
+* Condensed "Authorization with CanCan", "Structuring Roles" and "Controlling view, controller, and model access" into "Authorization with CanCan"